liyongqi2002/TadNER/README.md

 Code and data of our paper "Type-Aware Decomposed Framework for Few-Shot Named Entity Recognition" accepted by Findings of EMNLP 2023.

+**Browse the code of this project more conveniently**: https://github.dev/liyongqi2002/TadNER

 Paper link: [Type-Aware Decomposed Framework for Few-Shot Named Entity Recognition](https://arxiv.org/abs/2302.06397)

 ## Overview